beber89/vim-playground/blockchain-wasm-go-article-notes.md

 ### Revisit program structure
 - Repost drawing again
 ### What you learn
-- understand the inner workings of blockchain.
+- Gain an insight over the inner workings of blockchain.
 - How to create a blockchain in Go.
 - Consider the distributed aspect of the app carrying out the blockchain operations.